- June 2019: Check out the Engaging Anthropology conference, October 3-6, 2019 at the University of Massachusetts, Amherst.

-Update January 2013: Boone Shear and Brian Burke publish Beyond Capitalism: Beyond Critique in Anthropology News.
+- 2013: Boone Shear and Brian Burke published Beyond Capitalism: Beyond Critique in Anthropology News.
 Thanks for a very nice reference to Living Anthropologically!
-Be sure to check out the other pieces in Anthropology News: Beyond Capitalism issue.
-I’ve made updates in brackets below and see Anthropology Beyond Capitalism at Anthropology Report for a round-up.
+I’ve made updates in brackets below.

 At the Society for Applied Anthropology 2012 meetings in Baltimore, anthropologists Boone Shear and Brian Burke organized a special track of events on alternative political ecologies, grouping together a plenary session, panels, papers, and related events.
 This post focuses on the opening plenary, featuring talks from Stephen Healy, James Igoe, Kevin St. Martin, and Paige West.

 Next was Kevin St. Martin.
 St. Martin brought in the idea of the commons, but again linked these ideas to the role of mapping and data collection.
 He initially set up an opposition between Community Supported Fisheries (CSF) and Marine Spatial Planning (MSP)–that on their face, the CSF is an effort to establish community and a commons-like fishery, whereas MSP looks like a typical neoliberal project to enclose and privatize marine resouces.
 However, his own research has mapped a community using GIS technologies, so that in some ways MSP data is actually foundational to the CSF, that by making a map the people were able to “perform the commons.”
 This is therefore an effort to go “beyond alternative binaries” of markets as automatically opposed to commons.
 These kinds of ideas have been very important to my own collaborative work with Rudi Colloredo-Mansfeld, pushing toward ideas of how marketplaces and economic activity can be reconceputalized in the framework of a commons.
-[See Who’s on the Map? by Janelle Cornwell.]
+[See Fast, Easy, and In Cash: Artisan Hardship and Hope in the Global Economy]

 Paige West followed, speaking about her work on the themes of how new worlds can emerge.
 However, she then shifted more toward talking about new worlds in the context of social reproduction and academic reproduction.
 West seemed perhaps to be something of an outlier here–in a later paper titled “Moving Beyond Reform,” Vincent Lyon-Callo would say that assigning West’s book made the students even feel bad about fair trade–and West’s main point seemed to be talking about making our scholarship and theory more accessible.
 [See Lyon-Callo’s Teaching for Hope? in the Anthropology News: Beyond Capitalism issue.]